LEAP 1A in BladeFix

 easyJet are one of Europe's largest low cost airlines with a fleet of 323 Airbus A320/321 aircraft.
 Their aircraft currently use the CFM56 5b and LEAP 1A engines.

-Description of the challenge / customer problems
+Description of the challenge /

 Output42's BladeFix solution was originally developed with technical assistance from easyJet's powerplant engineers for their CFM56 5B engines.
 BladeFix quickly became an essential powerplant tool that streamlined handling fan blade events, so when the LEAP 1A was scheduled to come online with easyJet they naturally wanted BladeFix's functionality extended so it could handle Blade events in the same user friendly manner.
 The software tool provided by CFM for the LEAP 1A was considered to be time consuming to use and not user friendly so it was an easy decision for easyJet's powerplant department to request BladeFix's functionality to be extended.